Tell the Truth!: "I'm for Bykaŭ Street!" campaign

-The day before the 65th anniversary of the victory of USSR in the Great Patriotic War, the campaign "Tell the Truth!" started an action of commemorating the name of an outstanding Belarusian writer and veteran Vasil Bykaŭ.
-They announced the start of collecting signatures to name a newly built metro station, a street in Minsk and a street in Grodno after Bykaŭ.
+On the eve of the 65th anniversary of the USSR's victory in the Great Patriotic War, Tell the Truth launched a campaign to commemorate the renowned Belarusian writer and veteran Vasil Bykaŭ.
+A signature collection was launched to name a newly constructed metro station in Minsk, as well as streets in Minsk and Grodno, after Bykaŭ.

-Collecting of signatures was started in Minsk on 9 May 2010.
-One of the suggestions was to rename Uljanovskaja street, which is located not far from Lenin street (two streets in the honour of one man), with Bykaŭ's name.
-Collection of signatures in Grodno, where the writer lived for 25 years, was started on 11 May.
-As reported by organizers, by 19 June 65 thousand signatures in Minsk and 5 thousand signatures in Grodno were collected to commemorate the name of Bykaŭ.
+Signature collection in Minsk began on 9 May 2010.
+One of the proposals was to rename Uljanovskaja Street in Minsk, which is located near Lenin Street (both of these streets are named after Vladimir Lenin, with the former named after his birth surname, Ulyanov) to Bykaŭ Street.
+Signature collection in Grodno, where Bykaŭ lived for 25 years, began on 11 May.
+According to the organizers, by 19 June, 65,000 signatures had been collected in Minsk and other cities, and 5,000 signatures in Grodno.

-Several well-known personalities in Belarus put their names down for a street named after Bykaŭ: writer Hienadz Buraukin, first Prime Minister of Belarus Vyachaslau Kebich, labour union activist Alexander Buhvostov, academician Alexander Vojtovich and many others.
+A number of prominent Belarusian figures signed the petition, including writer Hienadz Buraukin, first Prime Minister of Belarus Vyachaslau Kebich, trade unionist Alexander Buhvostov, academician Alexander Vojtovich, and many others.